handsontable/handsontable/docs/11.1/guides/building-and-testing/modules.md

 import 'handsontable/dist/handsontable.full.css';
 ```

-#### Step 2: Import the renderers' registering method
+#### Step 2: Import the renderers' registering function

-Import the `registerRenderer()` method that lets you register your chosen renderer:
+Import the `registerRenderer()` function that lets you register your chosen renderer:

 ```js
 import Handsontable from 'handsontable/base';